Security & Scams Frequently Asked Questions

 - “Our records indicate that your account was overcharged.
 You must call us within 7 days to receive your refund.”

-If there is ever a question that an email or phone call you receive is actually from Freedom First, please call our Contact Center at 540-389-0244 (toll free 866-389-0244) or visit a branch convenient to you for assistance.
+If there is ever a question that an email, text, or phone call you receive is actually from Freedom First, please call our Contact Center at 540-389-0244 (toll free 866-389-0244) or visit a branch convenient to you for assistance.
 If you use our Online Banking, you may click on the Message Center button in the upper right portion of the page to send us a secure message.

 I received an email about a survey.
 Is that a real email and should I respond?